This is why you missed out on that Prime series your mates love...

 Be in the places where the people you want to engage are and get recommended or noticed.
 These places will differ by audience – Twitter, Instagram, Trip advisor, Which?, Blog based influencers, Moneysavingexpert.com, on the street, at a big event, on YouTube – and express your brand’s personality through content which helps or entertains your audiences.
 Catch their imagination or help them find out something they want to know.

-Bicester Village are doing this well with their Instagram activity, working with influencers to raise awareness and position the brand
+Bicester Village did this well with their Instagram activity, working with influencers to raise awareness and position the brand

 Brand-led content that forms an active part of your customer journey can be a powerful part of your marketing.
 Thompson creates brand-led strategy and content that connect with your audiences.